alixaxel/halBox/README.md

 =====

 * add ElasticSearch?
-* add build-essential
 * tweak MongoDB setup
 * take care of innotop Perl dependencies
 * benchmark MySQL Server vs Percona Server
 * provide a better default list for node.js modules
+* tweak chkrootkit, clamav, maldet and rkhunter installs
 * make sure all the packages install correctly on Debian
-* tweak chkrootkit, clamav, maldet and rkhunter installs
 * assess if either nginx `fastcgi_cache` or Varnish are viable to implement

 Credits